unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 Once done, save it as __shell.php__.
 Go back to the website, click __Browse__ and select our shell.
 BUT!
 Before you click __Upload__, fire up Burp and set up the Burp Proxy to intercept packets.
 Once done, click __Upload__.

-Looking at the Burps Intercept we can see towards the bottom of the page the following lines:
+Looking at the Burp Intercept, towards the bottom of the page, we can see the following lines:

 ```js
 Content-Disposition: form-data; name="filename"